A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## Part 4B.
 Thistletop island top (540xp, assumed party level 3)

-  - Note if the party is not level 3 by this point the encounters are probably too hard.
+  - At some point during Thistletop the party will have enough XP to reach level 4.
+All the encounters assume the party is level 3.
+So if they do level up before completing Thistletop then consider adjusting the encounters by adding extra minions or using the elite template.

 ### C9.
 Rope Bridge (5xp Hazard)